woanware/woanware.github.io/forensics/timeliner.md

 - Install [postgres](http://www.postgresql.org/download/) database on the local machine
 - Open pgadmin and connect to the server, enter the password set during the installation
 - Right click on the Database treeview node and select "New Database"
-- Enter the database name as ‘timeliner’ (note that casing is important with postgres) and then click OK
+- Enter the database name as 'timeliner' (note that casing is important with postgres) and then click OK
 - Then expand the databases node, and select the new 'timeliner' database
 - Next click the SQL icon on the toolbar, this will open the SQL query window
 - Copy the contents of the SQL script (schema.sql) located in the Database folder into the SQL query window or just drag the file onto the window